Xiaoxia-Zheng/ForwardKinematics/README.txt

 filename		description
 ogre-skeleton.bf	.bf "bone forest" file containing the skeleton description.
-			This is a crude file format that stores joint vertex rest positions, corresponding column indices into the weights matrix, and indices of parent joints pose.dmat		"dense matrix" containing the poses.
+			This is a crude file format that stores joint vertex rest positions, corresponding column indices into the weights matrix, and indices of parent joints. pose.dmat		"dense matrix" containing the poses.
 Each pose is given as a set of 69 "Euler angles" for 23 3-degree-of-freedom ball-and-socket joints.